Joyden's Wood: Joyden's Wood Estate

 Joydens Wood Estate is home to several thousand people.
 Amenities include a post office, butcher, pharmacy, library, petrol station as well as local infant and junior schools.
 Community groups that meet at the Joydens Wood Community Centre in Birchwood Drive include a pre-school, a Women's Institute and a table tennis club.
 St Barnabas' Church in Tile Kiln Lane has a multi-purpose building used both by the church and community groups.
 The scouts and guides have a hall; there is also a Freeholders' Association.

 Local authority administration of the estate is split between the London Borough of Bexley within Greater London and the Borough of Dartford within Kent.

 Demography

 According to the 2011 census, 86% of the population is White British.

 Transport

 Rail

 The nearest National Rail station to Joyden's Wood is Bexley, located 1.8 miles away.

 Buses

-Joyden's Wood is served by Go-Coach route 429 (Monday to Saturday) to Dartford and Swanley and London Buses route B12 to Erith via Bexleyheath.
+Joyden's Wood is served by Go-Coach route 429 (Monday to Saturday) to Dartford and to West Kingsdown via Swanley and London Buses route B12 to Erith via Bexley & Bexleyheath.